 It should be noted that France obtains the majority of their electrical power supply using nuclear energy.

 Nuclear development is also booming in oil-poor nations.
-As a result, the price of Uranium is shooting through the roof.

 This is not a alternative energy source as some experts would define the term but it fits my above definition.
 Many energy experts believe, improving energy use efficiency is the most important single thing we can do to combat the energy crisis.
 I agree!